 - Federal Reserve staff play a significant role in enhancing public understanding of the FOMC's actions, thereby promoting the effectiveness of monetary policy.
-In all communications with the public regarding monetary policy issues, members of the official staff should refrain from publicly expressing their own personal views regarding prospective monetary policy decisions and should never speculate about future monetary policy decisions or actions that have not been announced by the Committee.
+In all communications with the public regarding monetary policy issues, members of the staff should refrain from publicly expressing their own personal opinions or predictions regarding prospective monetary policy decisions.
 In explaining the rationale for announced FOMC decisions, staff should draw on Committee communications, the Chairman's press conference remarks, and other published materials as appropriate.
-Whenever staff make public comments on monetary policy, they should clearly indicate that those comments are solely their own responsibility and should not be interpreted as representing the views of the FOMC, its principals, or any other person associated with the Federal Reserve System. - 2.
+Whenever staff make public comments on monetary policy, they should clearly indicate that those comments are solely their own responsibility and should not be interpreted as necessarily representing the views of the FOMC, its principals, or any other person associated with the Federal Reserve System. - 2.
 To foster the ongoing frank exchange of views at FOMC meetings, staff will refrain from characterizing such discussions-apart from what has been published in the minutes of each FOMC meeting-in any contact with an individual, firm, or organization outside of the Federal Reserve System. - 3.
-To protect the independence of the FOMC's decision-making process from short-term political pressures, members of the official staff will strive to avoid any appearance of political partisanship in their contacts with the public. - 4.
-Staff will carefully safeguard all confidential FOMC information.3 No confidential information may be released except pursuant
+To protect the independence of the FOMC's decision-making process from short-term political pressures, members of the staff of the Board and Reserve Banks will follow their respective codes of conduct regarding partisan political activities and strive to avoid any appearance of political partisanship when discussing economic or policy issues with the public. - 4.
+Staff will carefully safeguard all con-